-For most people, digital transformation is about technology – using it to support the development of new products and services.
+For most people, a digital transformation strategy is about technology – using it to support the development of new products and services.
 This is partly right, but it is not the full story.

 Digital transformation is more than one story

-Deloittes 2018 Global Human Capital Trends places a big emphasis on the development of new skills and abilities to support the new responsibilities of business – the ‘Rise of the Social Enterprise’.
-Organisations are now considered global citizens and need to make an impact at many different levels of society – including the economic, the environmental and the social (not least, the wellbeing of their workforce).
+Deloittes 2018 Global Human Capital Trends places a big emphasis on the development of new skills and abilities to support the new responsibilities of business.
+The ‘Rise of the Social Enterprise’ means that organisations are now considered global citizens, and they need to make an impact at many different levels of society.
+This includes the economic, the environmental and the social (not least, the wellbeing of their workforce).

-Leaders of organisations are so influential now, with new technology and a global economy at their fingertips, that they are being called to fill the vacuum of political leadership.
+Leaders of organisations are so influential now, with new digital technologies and a global economy at their fingertips.
+That they are now being called to fill the vacuum of political leadership.
 That is a lot of responsibility!

-Most analysts agree that there is no point in building a business around new technology if we don’t put equal emphasis on developing human skills to exploit the new opportunities.
+There is no point in building a business around new technology if we don’t put equal emphasis on developing human skills to exploit these new opportunities.
 After all, technology can’t do everything – yet!

 From learning and development to lifelong learning